IDOT plans lane restrictions along I-70, 270

 IDOT plans to have work along I-70 between the I-55/70/270 interchange and 1.6 miles east of the interchange.
 All lanes will be open between 2 and 5 p.m.

-The electrical work along the highways are expected to be completed by the end of the month, IDOT said.
+The electrical work along the highways is expected to be completed by the end of the month, IDOT said.

 Comments